 Wada told The Molokai Dispatch last month he hopes the building will be complete at the end of this year or beginning of 2023, after COVID-related delays.

 “I just wanted to get it done, it’s been so long,” he said.

 Wada said he hopes it will provide “some kind of contribution” to the Molokai community.
 He’s been coming to the island for decades and owns a home here.

-He said the construction work has mostly employed local laborers.
+He said the construction work by the commercial building contractor has mostly employed local laborers.

 “I don’t know why I’m doing it, actually,” he admitted of the build.
 “I know it’s not going to be profitable, the community’s too small, but it will serve its purpose, it will give some people jobs, make some kind of contribution there.”